The ICRC regional delegation in Côte d'Ivoire

 The ICRC first started working in Côte d’Ivoire in 1989.
 Since 1992, the regional delegation in Abidjan has extended its operations to include Ghana, Togo, Benin and Burkina Faso.
 In Côte d'Ivoire, the ICRC also has offices in Gagnoa, Man and Guiglo.

-After the second round of presidential elections on 28 November 2010, violence quickly broke out in Abidjan and elsewhere in the country.
-It soon escalated into an actual armed conflict.
-Although the fighting has subsided, there are still major humanitarian needs.
+After the second round of presidential elections on 28 November 2010, violence quickly broke out in Abidjan and elsewhere in the country, escalating into armed conflict.
+Although the fighting has ended, there are still major humanitarian needs.

-Since the crisis began, the ICRC has been focusing its efforts in the west of the country and in Abidjan.
+Since the crisis began, the ICRC has been focusing its efforts in the west of the country.
 It keeps a close eye on the unfolding situation, particularly as regards the return of those who fled, the impact of intercommunal clashes, conditions of detention, and ongoing election-related incidents.

 Supporting communities stricken by conflict

 The ICRC disinfects wells and distributes water, food and household items to people who have fled their homes.
 It also supplies rural communities with the means to grow their own food.
-With a view to helping the Ivorian government assume its responsibilities by providing basic water and health services, the ICRC offers its support to the national water board and health-care centres located in at-risk areas.
-Where there are no health-care facilities, the ICRC and the Red Cross Society of Côte d'Ivoire set up mobile clinics for those worst-hit by the crisis.
+To help the Ivorian government provide basic water and health services, the ICRC is supporting national water board and health centres in areas at risk.
+Where there are no health facilities, the ICRC and the Red Cross Society of Côte d'Ivoire set up mobile clinics for those worst-hit by the crisis.

 Restoring family links